Schenley Oval – Drivers Page

 Safety

 The Pittsburgh Vintage Grand has been one of the leading vintage race organizations in the country when it comes to establishing drivers and track safety for road courses.
-With the assistance of the Steel Cities Region of the SCCA, we have set the standard, nationwide, for safety set-up and procedures.
+With the assistance of the Steel Cities Region of the SCCA, we have set the standard nationwide for safety set-up and procedures.
 As a valuable member of the Vintage Motorsports Council, the PVGP has consulted with numerous vintage race venues to help them establish safety regulations and procedures based on our more than 40 years of experience and expertise.
 See our Racers Policy.

 Car Preparation